Guide to Letting Property in France

-In one shape or form many international owners of property in France are also landlords, whether as owners of a chambre d'hôte, a gîte or letting of their own property.
+In one shape or form many international owners of property in France are also landlords, whether as owners of a chambre d'hôte, a gîte, a long-term rental, or letting of their own property.

 Due to the transient nature of such lettings, the issue of non-payment of rent rarely presents itself.